GreatDane81/monty/README.md

 ## An ML chess AI using Keras

-ML will be used to learn Stockfish's evaluation of positions.
+ML will be used to learn Leela's evaluation of positions.
 This will be used alongside the "Min/Max" chess decision algorithm to make moves.

 ## TODO: